cbentzel/cbordle/README.md

 ## TODO items

-* Logic for yellow (misplaced) tiles when more than one matches. e.g. if the target word is "PUZZLE" and the current guess is "GULLET" then both L's are marked yellow - only one should be.
+* Store current guesses to localStorage or similar to support offline.

 * Only allow words from a dictionary, instead of arbitrary words.

-* End-game support - don't allow more gueses once guessed, congrats, ideally a "share button"

-* Store current guesses to localStorage or similar to support offline.
+* Share support

 * Unit tests to understand the framework